tysudo/Help-Script-1.9.9/README.md

 # Python Script
- Python Script that will do wtuff
+ Python Script that will do stuff